GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/listitem/index.md

 layout: post
 title: "List items (`<li>`) are not contained within `<ul>` or `<ol>` parent elements"
 description: |
-  Learn how to make list items on your web page accessible to screen reader users by placing them in list elements.
+  Learn how to make list items on your web page accessible to assistive technology users by placing them in list elements.
 date: 2019-05-02
 updated: 2019-09-19
 web_lighthouse:
   - listitem
 ---

-Screen readers require list items (`<li>`) to be contained within parent `<ul>` or `<ol>` to be announced properly.
+Screen readers and other assistive technologies require list items (`<li>`) to be contained within parent `<ul>` or `<ol>` to be announced properly.

-When screen readers come to a list, they notify users how many items are within the list.
+When assistive technologies come to a list, they notify users how many items are within the list.
-If you don't wrap list items in a parent list element, the screen reader can't set user expectations correctly.
+If you don't wrap list items in a parent list element, assistive technologies can't set user expectations correctly.

 ## How this Lighthouse audit fails